Robustness analysis for unstructured uncertainty

 Small gain theorem works for a MIMO uncertainty \boldsymbol \Delta and a block \mathbf N_{11} (or \mathbf M) too \|\mathbf M\|_{\infty}<1.

-But we discuss in the next section that it is typically too conservative as the \boldsymbol \Delta block has typically some structure (block diagonal) and it should be exploited.
-More on this in the section dedicated to structured uncertainty.
+But we discuss in the next section that it is typically too conservative as the \boldsymbol \Delta block has typically some (block diagonal) structure, which should be exploited.
+But more on this in the section dedicated to structured uncertainty.

 Nominal performance